DaiDongyang/hierademo/appendix.md

 	3: Should be the same person, although there are some differences
 	4: High probability be the same person.
 Not only heard as one person, but the tone and intonation are also somewhat similar.
 	5: Must be the same person, their voice, intonation and speaking style are very similar.

+## Acknowledgement

++ Thanks to Changhe Song from Tsinghua University, whose work and discussion on PPG-TTS bring the author great insight.
++ Thanks to Yanjie Chen and Xiaofeng Shu from ByteDance for their tools for noise estimation and speech enhancement.
++ Thanks to Lei Huang and Shouda Liu of ByteDance for supporting the engineering of the model.